Vivojay/YouTube-wav-Downloader/README.md

 3. Just to check if installations have been successful, type `py download.py` and hit enter, if it shows `Error: No parameters entered, exiting...`, then it means **the program is working fine**.
 4. Now to actually download the audio from the YouTube video, there are **two methods.**

-- **Method 1 [Download from URL]:** Enter one or multiple URLs in double quotes separated by a space after `py download.py`.
+- **Method 1 of 4 [Download from URL]:** Enter one or multiple URLs in double quotes separated by a space after `py download.py`.
 For example if you want to download audios from the following URLs:
   - https://www.youtube.com/watch?v=RT5pYfOavkA
   - https://www.youtube.com/watch?v=7XcuZ8wZ3BY
   - https://www.youtube.com/watch?v=2qYLxw0Knu4